mvolkmann/blog/src/ranger.md

 {% aTargetBlank "https://ranger.github.io", "Range" %}
 is a Vim-inspired, terminal-based file manager.
-But don't despair if you aren't a fan of Vim.
-Use of Vim keybindings is not required.
+But use of the Vim keybindings is not required, so it is useful even if you haven't internalized those keybindings.

 See the {% aTargetBlank "https://github.com/ranger/ranger/wiki/Official-user-guide",